cnchenpu/sys-net-admin/data-comm/19_data-comm_data-link.md

-Please refer to textbook [chapter 9](https://github.com/cnchenpu/data-comm/blob/master/ppt/Ch9-Forouzan.ppt).

 # Data-Link Layer
 - node to node communication through links
   - point-to-point
   - broadcase
 - controls how the media is used
-  - data link control (chapter 11)
+  - data link control
-  - media access contorl (chapter 12)
+  - media access contorl

 ## Data-Link Layer Services
 - Framing
   - encapsulate/decapsulate dtatgram before sending and after receiving it in nodes
-- Error Contorl (chapter 10)
+- Error Contorl
   - detect the frame error
     - correct it at receiver
     - retransmit it by sender